syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ![Plot band with numerical axis in MAUI Cartesian chart](Plotband_images/)

-## Plot Band Recurrence
+## Recursive plot band

-The Plot band recurrence feature enables plot bands to be drawn repeatedly at regular intervals.
-This functionality is particularly useful when you need to mark events that occur recursively along the timeline of the chart.
+This feature is used to enable the plot bands to be drawn repeatedly at the regular intervals.
+This will be useful when you need to mark an event that occurs recursively along the timeline of the chart.
+The following properties are used to configure this feature:

-* [`RepeatEvery`]() - Specifies the frequency at which the plot band is repeated.
+* [`RepeatEvery`]() - changes the frequency of the plot band being repeated.
 * [`RepeatUntil`]() - Specifies the end value at which the strip line stops repeating.

 {% tabs %}